Bhavana-ramesh380/CodeBeats/README.md

-# Code Wishes — Lyrics Typewriter Player
+# CodeBeats — Lyrics Typewriter Player

 A small Python script that downloads a YouTube track locally (audio only), starts playback at a chosen offset, and displays synced lyrics with a typewriter effect.
 Playback and lyrics stay in sync even when you pause/resume, and you can nudge lyric timing live.